crossaw/Knit-Win7-Encoding-Report/Readme.md

 ![](img/isoRStudio.png)

-On an ISO-8859-1 code table (Table 2 of the standard), those bytes map to the following characters.
+On an ISO-8859-1 code table (Table 2 of [the standard](http://std.dkuug.dk/JTC1/sc2/wg3/docs/n411.pdf)), the STARTING BYTES map to the following characters.

 * d0 = ![](img/isoD0.png)
 * 9a = Control Code